xz3t/milestone-3/README.md

 #### Main page
 - Check if links are working properly on navbar and main page and mobile view.
-- When user is logged in SingUp message and Login and Register buttons should dissapear.
+- When user is logged in, message to sign up and Login and Register buttons should dissapear.

 #### Register
 - Check if links are working properly on navbar and main page and mobile view.